imminfo/ymir/README.md

     mv ./dist/json ../include/json
     cd ..

-4. And, finally, now you can compile Ymir:
+And now, finally when you are in Ymir's folder, you can compile Ymir:

     mkdir build
     cd build